wp-plugins/multisite-cloner/readme.txt

 == Changelog ==

+= 0.1.9 =
+* Bug fix: Images in post were linked to the original blog.

 = 0.1.8 =
 * Minor fix to avoid PHP warning if target directories already exist (Fixes [warning when creating new site](http://wordpress.org/support/topic/error-when-creating-new-site) reported by mr.gengu and beda69).